lmapii/run-clang-tidy/readme.md

 └── .clang-tidy
 ```

-When executing the tool with the following configuration, the files in `Some/Path` will be analzyed using `Some/.clang-tidy` and **not** with the configured tidy file, since this tool does not scan any paths for existing `.clang-tidy` files.
+When executing the tool with the following configuration, the files in `Some/Path` will be analyzed using `Some/.clang-tidy` and **not** with the configured tidy file, since this tool does not scan any paths for existing `.clang-tidy` files.

 ```json
 {